jenshimmelreich/Bibliothek/Texte/Conway_HowDoCommitteesInvent.md

 "Primarily, we have found a criterion for the structuring of design organizations: a design effort should be organized according to the need for communication."
 (31)

 ## Flexibility
 "Because the design which occurs first is almost never the best possible, the prevailing system concept may need to change.
-Therefore, flexibility of organization is inportat to effective design."
+Therefore, flexibility of organization is important to effective design."
 (31)